codrammer23/codrammer23/README.md

 - 👋 Hi, I’m @codrammer23
-- 👀 I’m interested in developing
+- 👀 I’m interested in Web3 development and Dapps
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript and Blockchain developing
-- 💞️ I’m looking to collaborate on freeCodeCamp
+- 💞️ I’m looking to collaborate on freeCodeCamp and linkedIn
 - 📫 How to reach me @emmanuelkitui23@gmail.com, +2540722782474

 <!---